davidgru/chess/README.md

 # chess

-A tool that I created for myself that allows me to play chess with myself.
+A tool that I created that allows me to play chess with myself.

 This is cross-platform except for the console clear method in [this file](src/view/console_view/ConsoleSession.cpp)